jaeyoung0509/go-banking/etc.md

     - the second part is cost
     - the third is the salt of length 16 byte
     - the last part is 24 bytes hash value

+#### paseto
+- what is`pasto`
+  - stronger algorithms
+  - local  - symmetric key
+- what's the problem of jwt
+  - weak algorithms
+  given developers too many algorithms to choose some algorithms are known to be vulnerable
+  - trivial forgery
+  - the developers should check the algorithm header before verify toekn signature server must check if the algorithm header matches the one it is using to sign tokens